-- 5.1 To ensure that all landlords and managing agents renting out accommodation in the private rented sector are dealt with in a fair, transparent and consistent manner. - 5.2 To target the Council's resources to the areas of greatest demand whilst ensuring that statutory responsibilities are still met with respect to other tenure groups. - 5.3 To strengthen the enforcement response by formally enforcing against substantial Category 2 hazards. - 5.4 To set out how the Council intends to apply penalties under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 - 5.4 To publish a statement of principle, so as to apply the financial penalties under the Carbon Monoxide Alarm (England) Regulations 2015
+- 5.1 To ensure that all landlords and managing agents renting out accommodation in the private rented sector are dealt with in a fair, transparent and consistent manner. - 5.2 To target the Council's resources to the areas of greatest demand whilst ensuring that statutory responsibilities are still met with respect to other tenure groups. - 5.3 To strengthen the enforcement response by formally enforcing against substantial Category 2 hazards. - 5.4 To set out how the Council intends to apply penalties under the Electrical Safety Standards in the Private Rented Sector (England) Regulations 2020 ('the Electrical Safety Standards Regulations. - 5.5 To publish a statement of principle, so as to apply the financial penalties under the Carbon Monoxide Alarm (England) Regulations 2015